OpenCPIsland/.github/profile/README.md

 ## Download & Build

-You can find the source code and built executables for Windows, Linux, and macOS here:
+You can find the source code and built executables for Windows, Linux, Mobile platforms, and macOS here:
 [CPI Project](https://github.com/OpenCPIsland/CPI-Project)

 ## Join Us